miyanyan/mathplot/README.md

     auto gv = std::make_unique<mplot::GraphVisual<double>> (sm::vec<float>({0,0,0}));
     // Boilerplate bindmodel function call - do this for every model you add to a Visual v.bindmodel (gv);
-    // Data for the x axis.
-A vvec is like std::vector, but with built-in maths methods sm::vvec<double> x;
+    // Data for the x axis. sm::vvec is like std::vector, but with built-in maths methods sm::vvec<double> x;
     // This works like numpy's linspace() (the 3 args are "start", "end" and "num"): x.linspace (-0.5, 0.8, 14);